tetherball88/maras/README.md

 - **Follower buffs**: Active when your spouse follows you (requires separate follower mod)
 - Fully customizable in `SKSE\Plugins\MARAS\bonuses.json`
 - View your current buffs anytime in the MCM

+### ❤️ Affection & Temperaments
+- Every tracked NPC now rolls one of five temperaments (Proud, Humble, Jealous, Romantic, Independent) that colors how they react to you
+- Spend time together, bring gifts, sleep in the same location, and keep promises to push affection toward happy tiers with stronger buffs
+- Neglect them and affection fades—hierarchy perks weaken and, at estranged levels, divorce events can fire
+- MCM pages surface temperament, current affection tier, and hierarchy rank so you always know where things stand

 ### 👥 Multiple Spouses (Optional)
 Unlock through a special quest!
 Each spouse adds their bonuses — but with diminishing returns for balance: